Destinations The Americas

 What we loved about Toronto

-• Beautiful and welcoming city and people
+• Beautiful city with warm, welcoming people

 What to bring in the fall